dhis2-metadata/IMM_TRI/docs/imm_tri-design.md

 2. Integrated Disease Surveillance (IDS) aggregate package
 3. Case-based tracker for vaccine-preventable diseases (VPDs)

+> NOTE:
+> Please note that the dashboards described in this document and available in the downloadable package are fully based on the measles vaccine as an example for data use.
+The dashboards and visualizations can be uptaken and generated locally with any other relevant vaccine for the purpose of analysis.

 ### Programme Performance & Data Quality

 The dashboard **[EPI - Programme Performance]** is designed to: